 Methods: This study comparatively explored the motivations of medical and pre-medical students from the Global North seeking to participate in medical mission trips to Ghana.
 We analyzed 100 publicly available crowdfunding campaign narratives from the GoFundMe platform.
+Campaigns posted between 2018 and 2023 were first identified through a structured search using terms related to medical missions and Ghana, and those meeting predefined inclusion criteria were retained.
+After identifying 147 eligible campaigns, we manually screened all pages and then randomly selected (n=50) medical student and (n=50) pre-medical student campaigns to ensure equal representation.
 Comparative thematic analysis was employed to identify and compare motivations between medical and pre-medical students.